jscriptcoder/numelm/README.md

 3. Write performance tests.

 4. Show better API docs.
-Investigate how to generate the markdown as [docs-preview](http://package.elm-lang.org/help/docs-preview) does.
+Investigate how to generate the markdown like [docs-preview](http://package.elm-lang.org/help/docs-preview) does.

 5. Implement:
 ```elm